Skip to main content

 Key takeaway

-RSA security rests on three mathematical relationships: the modulus n equals p times q, the totient phi equals (p-1) times (q-1), and the private exponent d is the modular inverse of e with respect to phi.
-Understanding these relationships is essential not just for implementing RSA correctly but for recognizing when they are weak, such as when primes are too small, share a common factor with another key, or are generated from a predictable source.
-The same modular arithmetic primitives (extended Euclidean, modular exponentiation) appear throughout public-key cryptography, including Diffie-Hellman, DSA, and elliptic curve schemes.
+RSA rests on three relationships: the modulus n is p times q, the totient phi is (p-1) times (q-1), and the private exponent d is the modular inverse of e with respect to phi.
+Knowing them matters not just for implementing RSA but for spotting when they are weak, such as primes that are too small, share a factor with another key, or come from a predictable source.
+The same modular arithmetic primitives, extended Euclidean and modular exponentiation, run through Diffie-Hellman, DSA, and elliptic curve schemes too.

 Related reading